-From the freshest hand-picked habanero, chile peppers available in Eastern Mexico come one of the hottest peppers in the world.
+From the freshest hand-picked habanero, chile peppers available in Eastern Mexico comes one of the hottest peppers in the world.
 Our ground Habanero Pepper Powder makes a wonderful addition to any dish.

 It has a wonderful taste and aroma, sweet yet intensely spicy.
 Pair its tropical fruity taste with fresh mangoes, tomatoes, onions, and cilantro and the flavors meld wonderfully to give you one amazingly simple hot salsa.

 How do we do it?
 Our Habanero Peppers are hand-picked in Eastern Mexico, then immediately processed into our Habanero Powder on site.
-From the harvest to your doorstep, our Habanero powder is less than 30 days old from the time it was harvested and processed.
 We offer the freshest Habanero Powder available in the USA.

 Naturally Gluten-Free, 100% Pure!